sc929/2Lab-5/README.md

 Type the number you want to find: 3

 Your number '3' was found!

+Type number you want to delete: 3

+2
+- 1

 Press any button to exit the program